-Recycling of Waste as Valuable Resources at the Kurita Global Technology Center of Kurita Water Industries Ltd. The Kurita Global Technology Center of Kurita Water Industries Ltd. (Nogi-machi, Shimotsuga-gun, Tochigi) is a research and development base of the Kurita Group, which has state-of-the-art equipment for research, experiments, and analyses.
+New domineralized Recycling of Waste as Valuable Resources at the Kurita Global Technology Center of Kurita Water Industries Ltd. The Kurita Global Technology Center of Kurita Water Industries Ltd. (Nogi-machi, Shimotsuga-gun, Tochigi) is a research and development base of the Kurita Group, which has state-of-the-art equipment for research, experiments, and analyses.
 At this center, analyses and experiment equipment which was no longer used would be disposed of as waste.
 As a measure for reducing waste, however, metals were collected as valuable resources from such equipment.

 equipment that was no

 Reuse of Office Furniture and Fixtures

-To ensure employee safety and better business continuity at the time of disaster, the Kurita Group has relocated the Head Office of Kurita Water Industries, Ltd., Hiroshima Office, Kashima Sales Branch, and Oita Sales Branch.
-Furniture and fixtures such as desks and cabinets that were no longer necessary due to the relocations are reused at other sites of the Kurita Group or have been donated to a Brazilian school in Ibaraki, for example.
+To ensure employee safety and better business continuity at the time of disaster, the Kurita Group has relocated the Head Office of Kurita Water Industries, Ltd., Hiroshima Office, Kashima Sales Branch, and Oita Sales Branch, Furniture and fixtures such as desks and cabinets that were no longer necessary due to the relocations are reused at other sites of the Kurita Group or have been donated to a Brazilian school in Ibaraki, for example.

-Targets for Fiscal Year Ending March 2014 Target Approach Energy use Reduce berilbii eberov A production sites Each of the specified business operators and designated energy management factories within the Group will set a per-unit energy consumption reduction target in a crude oil equivalent and implement measures to achieve the target.
-3, B production sites and non-production sites Each site will set a reduction target for one or two items (electricity and/or gas) according to its features and implement measures to achieve the target.
-Waste generation Below the previous fiscal year level Each site will set the reduction target and continue implementing measures to Recycling rate Above the previous fiscal year level achieve it. \3 B production sites: Kurita Group companies and sites that manufacture water treatment chemicals and systems \4 Non-production sites: Kurita Group companies and sites other than those listed above \6 D production sites: Kurita Group companies and sites engaged in R&D and the manufacture of water treatment chemicals and facilities \7 Non-production sites: Kurita Group companies and sites other than those listed above
+Targets for Fiscal Year Ending March 2014 Target Approach Energy use Reduce per-unit energy consumption by 1% or more annually in fiscal 2010 onwards A production sites Each of the specified business operators and designated energy management factories within the Group will set a per-unit energy consumption reduction target in a crude oil equivalent and implement measures to achieve the target B production sites and non-production sites Each site will set a reduction target for one or two items (electricity and/or gas) according to its features and implement measures to achieve the target.
+Waste generation Below the previous fiscal year level Each site will set the reduction target and continue implementing measures to Recycling rate Above the previous fiscal year level Hachieve it. ^{2} B production sites: Kurita Group companies and sites that manufacture water treatment chemicals and systems ^{4} Non-production sites: Kurita Group companies and sites other than those listed above ^{6} D production sites: Kurita Group companies and sites engaged in R&D and the manufacture of water treatment chemicals and facilities.
+7 Non-production sites: Kurita Group companies and sites other than those listed above.